 Parting shots: Last month I took three days off of school to fly to the beach in Australia, all expenses paid, in order to give a talk to an educational technology conference.
 I got the offer via the “Contact Me” page on this blog, from a reader of this blog I’d never met (because while she did read, I’m not aware of her ever commenting).
 She invited me to speak simply by virtue of the fact that she said she was a long-time reader who liked what she read here.

 That wouldn’t have happened if I thought pdf was good enough for the 21st Century writer.

 A couple months before that, I got another “Contact Me” bite from a PBS TV documentary producer asking if I’d be available to be a talking head on a show they were doing about classic literature — for the first episode, to be exact, which was about none other than Gilgamesh, about which I’ve written about 20,000 words over the last year here, on this simple blog.
-She’d read my take, and said it was exactly the kind of approach and tone her team wanted for the show. ((I couldn’t fly to the States in time for the recording, so it didn’t work out, but that’s beside the point, which is that it was all because I write on a blog.))
+She’d read my take, and said it was exactly the kind of approach and tone her team wanted for the show.

 That, too, wouldn’t have happened if I thought pdf was good enough for the 21st Century writer.